Appointments

 Late For Your Appointment

-Please attend your appointment on time, if you are late you may not be seen.
-If you are not seen you will not be able to rearrange your appointment until the next working day-except in the event of an medical emergency that requires immediate attention.
+Please attend your appointment on time.
+If you are late you may not be seen.
+If you are not seen you will not be able to re-arrange your appointment until the next working day, except if you have a medical emergency that needs immediate attention.

 Interpreter